Kaltsoon/data-management-and-databases/slidev/05-aggregate-functions.md

 ## Aggregate functions

+- Basic `SELECT` statement lets us retrieve specific columns from a table and filter rows with a `WHERE` clause
+- However, when working with large datasets, we often need **summary information**, such as counts, averages, or totals, rather than individual rows
-- Performing some calculation for multiple rows so that the end result is a **single value** is a common query problem
+- That is, performing some calculation (such as sum or average) for **multiple rows** so that the end result is a **single summarized value** is a common query problem
-- Example of such query is calculating the count of rows, or sum of a column values in a certain table
 - For example, _"what is the total number of courses?"_, or _"what is the sum of male teachers' salaries?"_
-- Functions that perform such operations are referred to as **aggregate functions**
+- Functions that perform such SQL operations are referred to as **aggregate functions**

 ---